d-asensio/cabify-shopping-cart/README.md

 - **Styled-components:** CSS-in-JS is controversial I know, but it is good for fast-paced development, simplifies a lot the building toolset, and helps in writing semantic and understandable code.
 I think it is ideal for this project since it is small and the drawback of the bundle size will not be noticeable.
 In a different project with different needs, I would probably use SASS with a BEMIT architecture, I am pretty comfy working this way as well.

-> Take a look to the [performance section](#performance) for more information about how I optimized the build to statically serve critical CSS first.
+> Take a look at the [performance section](#performance) for more information about how I optimized the build to statically serve critical CSS first.

 - **Redux with redux-toolkit:** redux-toolkit provides useful defaults like `createReducer` that uses [immer](https://github.com/immerjs/immer) to mutate the state, which leads to cleaner code.

-These are the main ones, but I also use others (`redux-saga`, `reselect`, `re-reselect`, etc.) that I will mention as we go.
+These are the main ones, but I also used others (`redux-saga`, `reselect`, `re-reselect`, etc.) that I will mention as we go.

 ## Code Comments

-You won't find many comments on the code, there are some *quick explanations* about the responsibilities of some parts of the code, but not in very in-depth.
+You won't find many comments on the code, there are some *quick explanations* about the responsibilities of some parts of the code, but not very in-depth.
 There are also some *clarifications* about code in this document, especially at the [architecture overview section](#architecture-overview).

 In general, I prefer to put my efforts on writing clean code more than in explaining what is the intention of an intricate code.